-CSS Corporation is a global Technology Solutions Provider (TSP) to enterprises, technology companies, and consumers, backed by leading financial institutions including SAIF partners, Goldman Sachs, and Sierra Ventures.
-Employing a staff of over 5,000, CSS is headquartered in San Jose, California, with a strong presence in Europe and the Asia-Pacific region.
+CSS Corp is a global Technology Solutions Provider to enterprises, technology companies, and consumers, backed by leading financial institutions including SAIF partners, Goldman Sachs, and Sierra Ventures.
+Employing a staff of more than 5,000, CSS is headquartered in San Jose, California, with a strong presence in Europe and the Asia-Pacific region.

 Because CSS is growing rapidly and has variability in demand, forecasting business growth is challenging.
 The company needed to implement a solution in a cost-effective way.